jarelllama/Scam-Blocklist/README.md

 - Public databases
 - Google Search indexing to find common scam site templates
-- Open source tools such as [dnstwist](https://github.com/elceef/dnstwist) to detect common cybersquatting techniques like typosquatting, doppelganger Domains, and IDN homograph attacks
+- Open source tools such as [dnstwist](https://github.com/elceef/dnstwist) to detect cybersquatting techniques like typosquatting, doppelganger domains, and IDN homograph attacks
 - Regex expression matching for phishing NRDs

 A list of all sources can be found in [SOURCES.md](https://github.com/jarelllama/Scam-Blocklist/blob/main/SOURCES.md) with config files [here](https://github.com/jarelllama/Scam-Blocklist/tree/main/config).

 The automated retrieval is done daily at 16:00 UTC.

-## Download
+## Downloads

 | Format | Syntax |
 | --- | --- |